Data-Science-and-Statistics-in-EaES/course-materials/exams/midterm-rules/midterm-rules.md

 You will be asked to respond to 8 Exercise questions.
 Each Exercise will be worth either 5 or 10 points, for a total of 50 points.
-**Respond to every exercise prompt because you will receive partial credit for trying**.
+**Respond to every exercise prompt because you will receive a bunch of partial credit for trying**.

 You will not be graded on the appearance of your code **but** consider the following elements for each response: